HOME Register

 Example: All US states have been given fiscal stimulus to better cope with the economic crisis.

-injection: feeding money into business, financial markets in order to help grow economic activity
+injection: Feeding money into business, financial markets in order to stimulate economic activity

-Example: Monetary injection into the economy may help to slow down unemployment because businesses get more money, as a result they pay their bills.
+Example: Monetary injection into the economy helps to slow down unemployment for businesses get more money, as a result they pay their bills.

 Example: Liquidity is one way of dealing with cash problems in business.
 Businesses in hard times sell their assets in order to obtain cash they need.

-inflation: noun. the state of price increase in products and services supplied in an economy, without necessarily the growth of value of the products or services
+inflation: noun.
+The state of price increase in products and services supplied in an economy, without necessarily a growth of value in products or services

 Example: The inflation in third world countries have surged to the highest levels because of the recent over all economic crisis in the world.

-Example: Spending excessively in economic downturns may bring about more financial problems to individuals.
+Example: Spending excessively in economic downturns brings about more financial problems to individuals.

-Example: Inflationary spending must be kept as low as possible in economic downturns such as the time we are in these days.
-Instead, we must save more to help businesses be able to borrow more money to increase production.
+Example: Inflationary spending must be kept as low as possible in economic downturns such as the time we are in currently.
+Instead we must save more, so businesses can borrow more money to increase production.

 Business English Vocabulary